sense360store/WebFlash/README.md

 Each firmware build is grouped by a configuration string that concatenates the selected options (for example, `Wall-USB-AirIQPro` becomes Mount-Power-Modules).
 Current entries in `manifest.json` include `Ceiling-POE-AirIQBase`, `Ceiling-PWR-AirIQPro-Presence-Comfort`, `Wall-POE-AirIQBase`, and `Wall-USB`.
 The manifest also tracks Sense360-MS Standard binaries, which appear without a configuration string while the new modular catalogue matures.

 Availability depends on what firmware we publish.
-Always prefer **general** builds for production devices.
+Always prefer **stable** builds for production devices.

 ---